Arc 1950 Ski Holidays

 Advice & Guides

-Situated below Arc 2000 - Arc 1950 offers excellent access to the slopes and fantastic high-altitude skiing.
+Situated below Arc 2000, an Arc 1950 skiing holiday offers excellent access to the slopes and fantastic high-altitude skiing.
 Experienced skiers can access the Aiguille Rouge, at an altitude of over 3,000m via three lifts.
 For beginners and intermediates there are also plenty of cruising blues above Arc 2000.
 In addition to this, there is easy access to Arc 1800 and the fabulous runs down to the village of Villaroger which are some of our favourite runs.

 - Paradiski Area

-Arc 1950 is part of the world famous Paradiski linked ski area, which is one of the largest ski areas in Europe and the second biggest linked ski region in the world.
+Arc 1950 ski resort is part of the world famous Paradiski linked ski area, which is one of the largest ski areas in Europe and the second biggest linked ski region in the world.
 Paradiski incorporates all of the resort villages of Les Arcs with those in La Plagne.
-The incredible interlinked area means that wherever you choose to stay, everyone has access to the whole ski perimeter thanks to the vast number of ski lifts available (141).
+The incredible interlinked area means that wherever you choose to stay, everyone has access to the whole ski perimeter thanks to the vast number of ski lifts available.

-Throughout the entirety of the Paradiski area, there’s a total of 260 pistes to choose from, all varying in levels (12 green, 135 blue, 77 red and 37 black), in total there are 425 kilometres of fresh ski terrain for you to explore.
+The Paradiski area boasts a total of 260 pistes to choose from, all varying in levels (12 green, 135 blue, 77 red and 37 black), in total there are 425 kilometres of fresh ski terrain for you to explore.
 Les Arcs also has fantastic facilities for snowboarders with a snow park and 3 permanent boardercross courses (one in Arc 1600 and two in Arc 2000).

 Resort Altitude: 1950m